 Was there an “aha moment” in your career?

 I once asked my physician mentor a question about a patient and the prognosis for that condition, and he answered, “I do not know.”
 I realized that we as doctors will not always know the answers, and that is acceptable.
 The medical field is fluid and flexible with many different shades.
 While sometimes hard, I accept that on occasion I will need to answer with “I don’t know yet, but I will try to find the best possible answer right now.”

 What hashtag best describes you?

-Bianca Edison, MD, MS, is an Attending Physician in the Children’s Orthopaedic Center at Children’s Hospital Los Angeles.
-Her experience includes orthopaedic conditions affecting young children and athletes, such as dance injuries, sports-related concussion, injury prevention and biomechanics.
+Bianca Edison, MD, MS, is an Attending Physician in the Jackie and Gene Autry Orthopedic Center at Children’s Hospital Los Angeles.
+Her experience includes orthopedic conditions affecting young children and athletes, such as dance injuries, sports-related concussion, injury prevention and biomechanics.

 Find your career at CHLA

 Join a hospital where the work you do matters.
 Visit Jobs.CHLA.org and apply today!